Academic Advising

 OSU recognizes that quality academic advising is integral to the academic development and well-being of students.
 Quality academic advising includes both the prescriptive elements of advising (assisting with course selection, maintaining curriculum checklists, tracking degree progress and completing degree audits, etc.) and the developmental aspects of advising (major and career decision making, integration in campus and academic cultures, assistance with and referrals surrounding issues affecting a student's academic success, etc.).

-While each college has developed an advising system sensitive to the needs of its academic disciplines and departments, there is consistency in that each also has a head advisor.
-Undeclared students receive advising through the University Exploratory Studies Program (UESP).
+While each college has developed an advising system sensitive to the needs of its academic disciplines and departments, there is consistency in that each has a Director of Advising and a designated lead for New Student Advising.
+Undeclared/Exploratory students receive advising through the University Exploratory Studies Program (UESP).

 Vision

-As a collective, the academic advising community at Oregon State University aspires towards providing the highest quality support to both the learning efforts and experiences of our undergraduates.
+The academic advising community at Oregon State University aspires towards providing the highest quality support to both the learning efforts and experiences of our undergraduate students.

 Mission